microprediction/timemachines/README.md

 I suggest that life is less frustrating if you patiently install popular prerequisites one by one

     pip install --upgrade pip
+    pip install --upgrade wheel
     pip install --upgrade numpy
     pip install --upgrade timemachines
     pip install --upgrade joblib
+    pip install --upgrade numba
     pip install --upgrade scipy
     pip install --upgrade scikit-learn

 so you can see if you run into difficulty.
-You can even scrape by without the last two as they are only used for metrics.
-This will provide a set of home-spun forecasting functions such as the
+If desperately, you can scrape by without the last two as they are only used for metrics.
+You'll still have a slew of speedy home-spun forecasting functions such as the [simple](https://github.com/microprediction/timemachines/tree/main/timemachines/skaters/simple) models.
-[simple](https://github.com/microprediction/timemachines/tree/main/timemachines/skaters/simple) models.

-Now, if you want to make a reasonably large number of models (skaters) available to yourself then:
+But, if you want to make a reasonably large number of models (skaters) available to yourself then try some of these:

     pip install --upgrade statsmodels
     pip install --upgrade tensorflow
+    pip install --upgrade torch
     pip install --upgrade pandas
     pip install --upgrade cython

-You can, for the most part, get away without tensorflow.
-It is much harder to avoid using statsmodels as just about every other package wraps statsmodels.tsa As an aside you may get better performance by first installing tensorflow following the [instructions](https://www.tensorflow.org/install) and perhaps reading this [thread](https://stackoverflow.com/questions/66092421/how-to-rebuild-tensorflow-with-the-compiler-flags).
+It is hardest to avoid using statsmodels as just about every other package wraps statsmodels.tsa As an aside you may get better performance by first installing tensorflow following the [instructions](https://www.tensorflow.org/install) and perhaps reading this [thread](https://stackoverflow.com/questions/66092421/how-to-rebuild-tensorflow-with-the-compiler-flags).

+Next decide how badly you want prophet, or other timeseries packages that wrap it.

+  pip install --upgrade prophet

+On some systems pystan is flaky, thus also prophet, thus also things wrapping prophet.
+You'll need an older pystan (unless things have changed).
+Maybe read my [review of prophet](https://www.microprediction.com/blog/prophet) before spending too much install agony there.

 Finally, it is time to install the packages you wish to employ.
 You may wish to first check the [Elo ratings](https://microprediction.github.io/timeseries-elo-ratings/html_leaderboards/univariate-k_003.html) to get a vague idea of accuracy and speed, and which packages you wish to install.
 But here are some suggestions, ordered by approximate easy of install rather than performance.

     pip install --upgrade river
+    pip install --upgrade git+https://github.com/oseiskar/simdkalman
     pip install --upgrade pydlm
     pip install --upgrade divinity
     pip install --upgrade pmdarima
-    pip install --upgrade darts
+    pip install --upgrade u8darts        (does not include prophet, or...) pip install --upgrade darts          (does include prophet)

+Here it might pay to read the [darts install guide](https://github.com/unit8co/darts#installation-guide) for advice on libomp and other troubleshooting.

     pip install --ugprade sktime

+If that fails, try

+    export SKTIME_NO_OPENMP=true
+    pip install --upgrade sktime

+Continuing...

     pip install --upgrade tbats
-    pip install --upgrade prophet
     pip install --upgrade successor
     pip install --upgrade orbit-ml
     pip install --upgrade neuralprophet
     pip install --upgrade greykite

-    pip install --upgrade git+https://github.com/oseiskar/simdkalman
+You might get this warning:

+    sktime 0.9.0 requires statsmodels<=0.12.1

+Proceeding..

     pip install --upgrade salesforce-merlion
     pip install --upgrade pycaret-ts-alpha